 This Owner's Manual Supplement was prepared to provide specific information about your yacht.
-Please study this supplement and the Owner's Manual carefully, paying particular attention to the LIMITED WARRANTY section.
+Please study this supplement and the Owner's Manual carefully, paying particular attention to Appendix B: LIMITED WARRANTY.
 Keep this supplement in a secure, yet readily available place.